*Work in progress page

 Forewarning: there will be open spoilers from all of GRRM’s work, including the released TWOW chapters, throughout this entire site.

+Bran the Blessed.
 George RR Martin has described Bran as the most difficult to write because he is a child, but not because of his magic.
 GRRM has described Bran as the most magical in the series, and that is a hint we readers should be paying extra attention.
+Bran is going to be the greenseeing bringer of light, as the Emerald Tablet explains:

 Some of the prototype Bran’s George has developed come form his past stories.
 Often, these proto-Bran’s are shared in the same identity as the Jon-prototype, a sort of 90/10 split, with the Jon being the focus.
 But not always.